gilesbowkett/flexverb/readme.md

     s(5) v(plus) o(s(3) v(times) o(12))

-Admittedly, it's ugly, but with a good syntax coloring setup, you could make it much easier to read.
+Admittedly, it's ugly, but with good syntax highlighting, you could make it much easier to read.
+It would basically look like this:

+      5    plus      3    times    12

 ## Not for production use, duh